nirajan-khatiwada/quick-reference/content/posts/pages/git/git.md

 ### Why use git revert instead of git reset?

 If we do `git reset --hard <commit A hash>` it will remove all the commits after commit A and reset the working directory to the state of commit A, which means we will lose all the changes made in those commits.
 But if we use `git revert <commit D hash>` `git revert <commit C hash>` `git revert <commit B hash>` it will create new commits that undo the changes made in those commits without removing them from history, which means we can still see those commits in the history and can refer to them later if needed.

+> Note: Use git revert if your change is already pushed to the remote repository and use git reset if your changes is not pushed to the remote repository yet.

 ## 20. Git Amend